 What made matters worse is that the COVID-19 pandemic lockdowns in their respective places prohibit them from visiting their loved ones.
 It’s a so-near-but-yet-so-far case.

-I empathise with what my friends are going through as we ourselves are also living far from our families.
-This is the predicament of every migrant family living in NZ or anywhere else in the world.
+I empathise with what my friends are going through as we live far from our families.
+This is the predicament of every migrant family living in NZ or elsewhere.

-Nothing and no one has prepared us from the pandemic and its impacts.
+Nothing and no one has prepared us for the pandemic and its impacts.
 However, I would like to share these verses that give me faith, hope, and strength to overcome whenever trials come.

 Proverbs 10:25

 If you’re going through many kinds of “storms” in life, stand firm on the righteousness of God in Jesus Christ.
-Isn’t Jesus himself who said in Matthew 6:33 that we should seek first the Kingdom of God and his righteousness (emphasis mine) and all these things will be given to us as well.
+Isn’t Jesus who said in Matthew 6:33 that we should seek first the Kingdom of God and his righteousness (emphasis mine), and all these things will be given to us as well?

 Romans 8:35-39